pwujczyk/ProductivityTools.FindPhotographDuplicates/README.md

 - Path Slave - directory where we expect to have duplicates.
 As a result of this script photos from this directory will be deleted.
 - Result directory - script compares the photos from two directories if duplicate is found it copies both files to the result directory, one photo has suffix _master the second _slave.
 You can then validate if photos are the same

+If you provide directory that contains other directories script will process all images recursive.

 ![](Images/2024-02-17-11-39-47.png)

 ![](Images/2024-02-17-11-41-10.png)